See Why the Public HMDA Data Affects Your Fair Lending Compliance

 Again, this new data may change how regulators interpret and understand your institution’s activity.
 These changes in the 2014 HMDA data will affect your institution’s benchmarks when compared to other lenders in your area.

-TRUPOINT Viewpoint: This public HMDA data may seem intimidating, but it’s an incredibly valuable resource for financial institutions as they monitor, reduce and manage their Fair Lending risk.
-Regulators recommend that all institutions analyze and review their data in the context of other lenders to build the strongest compliance controls and understand their Fair Lending risk.
+Ncontracts Viewpoint: This public HMDA data may seem intimidating, but it’s an incredibly valuable resource for financial institutions as they monitor, reduce and manage their fair lending risk.
+Regulators recommend that all institutions analyze and review their data in the context of other lenders to build the strongest compliance controls and understand their fair lending risk.

 If thinking about analyzing your data gives you stress or leaves you with more questions than when you started, there’s room for a better process.
-We’d love to show you what that might look like with TRUPOINT on your team.
-State of the art software, bundled with outstanding service, support and Fair Lending expertise is a winning combination that more than 500 of your peers are using today.
+We’d love to show you what that might look like with Ncontracts on your team.
+State of the art software, bundled with outstanding service, support and fair lending expertise is a winning combination that more than 500 of your peers are using today.

-To learn more about the most advanced and easy to use Fair Lending Analytics tool available today, request a free demo of TRUPOINT Analytics 2.0!
+To learn more about the most advanced and easy-to-use fair lending analytics tool available today, request a free demo of Nfairlending!